RAD-SEQ

 Surveyed >95 agronomically important non-food crop

-Used PstI enzyme to fragment genome at 60,000+ locations
+Employed the PstI enzyme to fragment genomes at over 60,000 locations

 Assembled 5.7K contigs with N50 of 426 bp.
 Detected 7.4K SNPs that were filtered down to a core set of 1.3K for phylogenetic analysis